Dry Throat: Common Causes & How to Treat It

 6. Tonsillitis

-A dry throat can also be a sign of tonsillitis, or a tonsil infection.
+A dry throat can also be a sign of tonsillitis, or an infections of the tonsils.
 The tonsils can become infected with viruses (like rhinovirus or influenza) or bacteria (like Streptococcus pyogenes).

-In addition to a dry throat, patients may experience a scratchy throat, intense sore throat, difficulty swallowing, high-grade fever and pus in the throat.
+In addition to a dry throat, people may experience a scratchy throat, severe sore throat, difficulty swallowing, high-grade fever, and pus in the throat.

 7. Strep throat